 While I was getting my head around this I continued to interview researchers.
-One of them was Dr. Gregory Gerdeman, a neuroscientist and cannabinoid researcher based in Tampa, Florida.
-He explained the real purpose of the ECS, the reason evolution had conserved the ECS and its elements across a billion years, and that was the bolt of understanding that drove me to begin writing HOW CANNABIS HEALS (through an ancient biological system that balances health & disease).
+One of them was Dr. Gregory Gerdeman, a neuroscientist and Chief Scientific Officer at Colorado-based United Cannabis.
+He explained the real purpose in the brain and body of the endocannabinoid system, the reason evolution had conserved the ECS and its elements across a billion years.

 Gerdeman described how cells send signals to each other to coordinate all the biological systems and processes.
-A signal in one cell is electrochemically motivated to cross the gap between cells called a synapse.
-Once across, the signaling molecule attaches to a protein called a receptor on the surface of the next cell, delivering its message by changing the shape of the cell.
+A signal in one cell is electrochemically made to cross the gap between cells called a synapse.
+Once across, the signaling molecule attaches to a protein called a receptor on or under the surface of the next cell, delivering its message by changing the shape of the receptor.
 And during 100 years of this neuronal doctrine, everyone thought the flow of information across the synapses went one way.
-But over time, and after work by many researchers in the field, including Gerdeman, they realized that for the ECS, cell signaling went backwards — from the postsynaptic cell backwards to the presynaptic cell.
+But over time, and after work by many researchers in the field, including Gerdeman, they realized that for the ECS, cell signaling went backward — from the postsynaptic cell backwards to the presynaptic cell.